helidon-io/helidon/docs/guides/maven.md

 For full control you can override the plugin’s configuration using `pluginManagement`:

-Turn off generation of the CDS Archive when generating a custom Java runtime
+Turn off generation of the AOT cache when generating a custom Java runtime
 image:

 ```xml [pom.xml]